Certified Dietary Manager Program

-At just $199 per credit hour this program will give you the tools to begin your career in just 8 weeks if courses are taken within one semester.
+This program will give you the tools to begin your career in just 8 weeks if courses are taken within one semester.
 Students can be admitted to the program with few requirements - a diploma or GED, background check and drug screening, and record of current immunizations.

 Ready to start down the road toward your career in dietary nutrition?
 Follow your heart and fill out the form on this page to learn more about this course in Certified Dietary Management today!
 You can also email us at firstname.lastname@example.org or call 855.791.7201 for more information on the program.

 A Note on State Testing